-Historically, the rate of new housing starts has been an indicator of the Company's business performance and the volume of building materials that it sells.
-According to the Canada Mortgage and Housing Corporation (the "CMHC"), the seasonally adjusted annualized rate for Canadian housing starts in the third quarter of 2020 was 237,286 compared to 221,063 in the same period last year.
-Prior to the Pandemic, the CMHC reported that it expected housing starts for both single-detached and multi-unit housing would stabilize in 2020 and 2021 after declining in 2019 and reach somewhere between 194,000 and 204,300.
+Historically, the rate of new housing starts has been an indicator of the Company's business prospects and the volume of building materials that it sells.
+According to the Canada Mortgage and Housing Corporation (the "CMHC"), the seasonally adjusted annualized rate for Canadian housing starts in 2020 was 217,802 compared to 208,685 last year.
+Prior to the Pandemic, the CMHC reported that it expected housing starts for both single-detached and multi-unit housing would stabilize in 2020 and 2021 after declining in 2019, and reach somewhere between 194,000 and 204,300.
 However, this is subject to change given the uncertainty around the COVID-19 situation.
-According to the US Census Bureau, seasonally-adjusted housing starts were an average of 1,441,000 units during the third quarter of 2020, up from 1,286,000 units in the same period last year.
-According to the Fannie Mae Economic and Strategic Research Group (Fannie Mae), housing starts are expected to decrease to 1,352,000 for 2020 and 1,433,000 for 2021.
-Despite the anticipated slowing of new housing starts in 2020, recent US home resales are at levels not seen for almost a decade, and residential repair and remodeling activities remained strong, as homeowners redirected discretionary spending away from traditional areas of travel and entertainment during the Pandemic.
-Management believes a significant proportion of the Company's sales are driven by the repair and remodel market.
+According to the US Census Bureau, seasonally-adjusted housing starts were an average of 1,380,300 units in 2020, up from 1,290,000 units last year.
+According to the Fannie Mae Economic and Strategic Research Group (Fannie Mae), housing starts are expected to increase further in 2021, to 1,450,000 units.
+Recent US home resales are at levels not seen for almost a decade, and residential repair and remodeling activities remained strong, as homeowners redirect discretionary spending away from traditional areas of travel and entertainment during the Pandemic.
+Management believes a significant proportion of the Company's sales are ultimately driven by activity in the repair and remodel market.

-The Company's priority in the near term is the health and safety of its employees, compliance with all necessary regulations and health guidelines during the Pandemic, and mitigating the impacts of the Pandemic, with a focus on cash flow, consisting of the optimization of working capital, the reduction of operating costs and the minimizing capital expenditures.
+The Company's priority in the near term is the health and safety of its employees, compliance with all necessary regulations and health guidelines during the Pandemic, and mitigating the impacts of the Pandemic, while continuing to serve its customers and helping essential supply chain and related activities.
+The Company's focus will remain on cash flow, consisting of optimization of working capital, reduction of operating costs, minimizing capital expenditures and continually assessing the dividend policy.